Tristan1918/Carbon-Emission-Analysis/README.md

 The company that emits the most carbon is a company in the energy field (Gamesa Corporación Tecnológica, S.A.)

 The amount of carbon emitted gradually increased over the years until its peak in 2015, then it tended to decrease sharply.

+Conclision:

+To reduce carbon emissions, we need to pay attention to how we use energy, rather than paying attention to the things that emit carbon around our daily lives.